tehviking/brick_pi_ruby/README.md

 end

 # Get this party started
+bot.start do
-bot.run do
+  schedule do
     # Set the speed for a motor, on a scale of 0 - 100
     bot.motor_A.spin 50

     # Run the motor for 1 second
     sleep 1

     # Stop a single motor
     bot.motor_A.stop
+  end
 end
 ```